thunderbird/webext-docs/tabs.rst

       :name: ``updateProperties``
       :type: (object)

+      Properties which should to be updated.

       .. api-member::
          :name: [``active``]
          :type: (boolean)

          Set this to :value:`true`, if the tab should be active.
 Does not affect whether the window is focused (see :ref:`windows.update`).
-Setting this to false has no effect.
+Setting this to :value:`false` has no effect.

       .. api-member::